russross/4307/_slides/week1.md

 A *tuple* is a set of attribute values, also called a *record*.

-*   The values of a tuple and normally atomic/scalar, though modern databases relax this
+*   The values of a tuple are normally atomic/scalar, though modern databases relax this
 *   The special value *NULL* is a member of every domain
 *   Tuples are often called *rows* and attributes *columns*